 Women in Business (WiB) club members actively support one another to advance their career ambitions, broaden their business goals, and develop friendships.
 WiB is committed to the personal and professional growth of its members.

 C-Block attends athletic events to create a fun and intimidating atmosphere for opposing schools.
 C-Block is open to all students by contacting one of the E-board members at any time.
 With membership, there will be a one time fee of $5, a membership card that can be swiped in order to receive points and prizes, a new shirt every year, and various other giveaways during meetings and events.

-Canisius College Hiking Club endeavors to give students a chance to get off-campus in a fun and healthy way.
+Canisius University Hiking Club endeavors to give students a chance to get off-campus in a fun and healthy way.

 Rifle Club: This organization encourages safe handling and proper care of firearms, as well as improved marksmanship.
 A further objective is to forward the development of those characteristics of honesty, self-discipline, team play and self-reliance which are the essentials of good sportsmanship and the foundation of true patriotism.

 SHaPE Majors Club is open to all physical education and health majors, sport studies majors and health and wellness majors.

 Student Athlete Advisory Committee: The SAAC serves to generate a student-athlete voice within the athletic department and the institution, to discuss issues and develop recommendations to enhance the well-being of student athletes on campus.